KxSystems/docs-v1/docs/dashboards/datagrid.md

 ## Basics

+The key element is the <a href="#data-source">Data Source</a>, where the query or analytic is defined.

-Covers the data source and end-user controls for the Data Grid, including search, filtering, edit cells, insert and delete rows, grouping and custom column display.
-Users can also select by which column to autosort on dashboard load, and the direction of the sort order
+Also includes setting switches for search, filtering, editing cells, insert and delete rows, sorting, grouping and custom column display.

 ![Screenshot](img/datagridbasics.jpg)